SuperblocksHQ/ethereum-studio/packages/editor/templates/Hello World/README.md

 ### 1. Configure

 Configuring the contract allows you to set the name of the contract and the initial values sent to the constructor as arguments.
-You can configure the contract by clicking on the gear icon in the left panel.
+You can configure the contract by going to the Deploy panel, accessed by clicking on the rocket icon in the left side menu and choosing _Configure_ option.
 In this example, it configures the string displayed in the front end interface.

 ### 2. Compile

 Solidity is a compiled language, and you need to convert the Solidity code into bytecode before the contract can run.
-In the file tree under the contract file, you can compile the contract by clicking the _Compile_ sub-section, and output appears in the _Output_ pane.
+We will automatically compile the code every time you save your changes or when performing a deployment.

 ### 3. Deploy

 Every smart contract runs at an address on the Ethereum blockchain, and you must deploy it to an address before it can run.
 When using Studio, the browser simulates the network, but there are several test networks and one main network for the Ethereum blockchain.

-Deploy the contract by clicking the _Deploy_ sub-section (nested under the contract file in the file tree), and output appears in the _Output_ pane.
+Deploy the contract by going to the _Deploy_ panel, accessed by clicking on the rocket icon in the left side menu.

 ### The Web app